Automattic/newspack-development-environment/README.md

 # Newspack Development Environment

-These are instructions used for setting up the for [Newspack](https://newspack.blog/) development environment.
+These are the instructions for setting up the for [Newspack](https://newspack.blog/) development environment.

 ## VVV setup